 KTC not only supports students on their journey to college, but also supports them while they work towards college graduation.
 KTC advisors visit students on their college campuses, as well as keep in touch via email and phone.
-Counselors discuss academic progress, financial aid, social pressures, and internship and career options.
+KIPP Through College Counselors, who work for KIPP LA's regional team discuss academic progress, financial aid, social pressures, and internship and career options.
 During holidays and breaks, KIPP LA hosts events for students while they are back in their hometowns